-His songs and didactical works have been published by Jamtrackcentral.com, the most renowned guitar-related label and guitar education publishing company in the world, with which he collaborates as player and composer.
+His songs and didactic works have been published by Jamtrackcentral.com, the most renowned guitar-related label and guitar education publishing company in the world, with which he collaborates as a player and composer.

-He’s been the guitar player in the Peugeot 208 GTI Spot, broadcasted in all TVs, Cinemas, and media worldwide.
+He’s been the guitar player in the Peugeot 208 GTI Spot, broadcasted on all TVs, Cinemas, and media worldwide.

 His first album “A gift to the World” came out in 2014 with a good response from the public and critics.

-He gained a Master for Didactics at the “Conservatoire Royal de Bruxelles”.
+He obtained a Master for Didactics at the “Conservatoire Royal de Bruxelles”.

 He’s playing in different projects, from Metal to Jazz, Pop, and Fusion.
-He’s working as a Live/Studio session man, he’s teaching Jazz Music in the Belgian National Academies and doing Masterclasses and Clinics.
-He’s preparing a second solo album as a guitar player and singer and he’s the guitar player and founder of the Belgian Symphonic Metal Band Silent Utopia, with which he published the first EP in 2019, and he is currently releasing the first album.
+Likewise, he’s working as a Live/Studio session man, he’s teaching Jazz Music in the Belgian National Academies and doing Masterclasses and Clinics.
+He’s preparing a second solo album as a guitar player and singer, and he’s the guitar player and founder of the Belgian Symphonic Metal Band Silent Utopia, with which he published the first EP in 2019, and he is currently releasing the first album.

-He published his first album as guitarist and singer-songwriter “Trust” on September 2020
+He published his first album as guitarist and singer-songwriter, “Trust” in September 2020